entenschule/zoo2/proj/scripts/prop/test/README.md

 This will test if the function `prop_fun` in [_function.py_](../function.py) works.<br>
 That is the case, if a new property works after adding it,<br>
-and if no traces remain after removing it.
+and if no traces remain after removing it.<br>
+(It should also not leave a [log](../log.md) entry &mdash; although it should be tested, that the logging works.)

 The tests must be run with the `-m` switch, to add folder _proj_ to the path.